 Stress at work is probably the most common type of stress.
-Work overload, frantic pace, extended and sometimes unpredictable schedules, perpetual technological change, fear of dismissal, lack of recognition… organizational and entrepreneurial variables are undeniable causes of stress, burnout.
+Work overload, frantic pace, extended and sometimes unpredictable schedules, perpetual technological change, fear of dismissal, lack of recognition… organizational and entrepreneurial variables are undeniable causes of stress, and from then on burnout.

-But one is entitled to wonder how to do yoga in the office without pretending to be a stranger in the eyes of colleagues.
+However, one is entitled to wonder how to practice yoga in the officewithout pretending to be a stranger in the eyes of colleagues.

 Yoga at work to manage stress:

-Yoga, by combining postures (asanas) helps to harmonize the work of the body, breath, and mind, allowing you to focus on the present moment.
+Yoga, by combining postures (asanas), helps to harmonize the functioning of the body, breath, and mind, allowing you to focus on the present moment.

-If for many yoga is practiced primarily as a form of physical exercise, do not forget that it is first and foremost a science of well-being that combines health of the body and union between the physical and the mind.
+If, for many, yoga is practiced primarily as a form of physical exercise, do not forget that it is first and foremost a science of well-being that combines health of the body and the mind, causing union between the physical and the spiritual.

 There are, however, many other unobtrusive ways to relieve stress at work.

-Breathing exercises are quite achievable, in complete discretion.
+Breathing exercises are quite achievable – and can be practiced in complete discretion.
 Some exercises can even be practiced sitting.

 Many yoga classes will teach you postures adapted to professional constraints.